-- Development of designated heritage assets and their settings must: - Be based on an analysis of their significance and the impact of proposals upon that a. significance; - b.
-Conserve, or where possible enhance, the asset or its setting; - Ensure that significance of the asset is not compromised; - d.
-Protect, or where appropriate, restore original or historic fabric; - Enhance or better reveal the significance of assets; e. - f.
-Take account of: - Topography, landscape, setting and natural features; i. - ii.
-Existing townscapes, local landmarks, views and vistas; - The architecture of surrounding buildings; iii. - The quality and nature of materials; iv. - Established layout and spatial character; ٧. - vi.
-The scale, height, bulk and massing of adjacent townscape; - Architectural, historical and archaeological features and their settings; vii. and - Be accompanied by a Heritage Statement. - 4.
+- 3. Development of designated heritage assets and their settings must: - a.
+Be based on an analysis of their significance and the impact of proposals upon that significance; - b.
+Conserve, or where possible enhance, the asset or its setting; - c.
+Ensure that significance of the asset is not compromised; - d.
+Protect, or where appropriate, restore original or historic fabric; - e.
+Enhance or better reveal the significance of assets; - f.
+Take account of: - i.
+Topography, landscape, setting and natural features; - ii.
+Existing townscapes, local landmarks, views and vistas; - iii.
+The architecture of surrounding buildings; - iv.
+The quality and nature of materials; - v.
+Established layout and spatial character; - vi.
+The scale, height, bulk and massing of adjacent townscape; - vii.
+Architectural, historical and archaeological features and their settings; and - g.
+Be accompanied by a Heritage Statement. - 4.
 Where it has been demonstrated that potential harm to, or the loss of, a designated heritage asset, including its setting cannot be avoided, the Council will expect the development proposal to: